 Now, head over to your bedroom and living room:

 3) FRAMED is a digital art frame that lets you change up your artwork — without actually changing your artwork.
-The frame is one of the first digital frames on the market, and will let you freshen up your place by constantly swapping in new pieces of wall art.
+The frame is one of the first digital frames on the market and will let you freshen up your place by constantly swapping in new pieces of wall art.

-4) Color and lighting are not only fun to play with, but you can use it to instantly add ambiance to your room.
+4) Color and lighting are not only fun to play with, but you can use them to instantly add ambiance to your room.
 If your landlord won’t let you paint the walls or add new light fixtures, consider investing in lights that use less power and change depending on your mood and the time of day.
 With the Philips Hue system, you can make your home become more in tune with your environment by adjusting the color and intensity.
 The SMFX Smart Bulb is another option for customizing your lighting while simultaneously lowering your energy bills.

 5) The Keen Smart Vent helps you save energy while beautifying an often overlooked area of your home — your vents.
-The simple installation makes it easy to to pop in and remove.
+The simple installation makes it easy to pop in and remove.
 The vents talk to each other, so they can regulate the airflow between rooms and provide an optimal temperature for whatever room you’re in.
 For instance, if you’re in the living room, the Smart Vent will cut off the heat in the kitchen to make you feel more comfortable.

 Time to talk safety: